-Before you take a vacation this August, let’s talk about the rules for practicing safe Internet on the road.
+Before you take a vacation, let’s talk about the rules for practicing safe internet on the road.

 Somewhere along the Kenya-Tanzania border, 8,000 miles and eight time zones from home, I got the news no traveler wants to hear: My email account had been compromised.